Dworcowa Street: Tenement at 29

-Like at Nr.27, Carl Feyetag was the first registered owner of this building in the 1870s, then at Bahnhoffstraße 12.
+Like at Nr.27, Carl Feyetag was the first registered owner of this building in the 1870s, then at Bahnhofstraße 12.
 However, he never lived there.
 In the late 1850s, the architect Anton Hoffmann rented there with his family.

 The facade displays typical Neoclassical style: symmetry, bossage wall on the bottom and a corbel table on the top.
 It has been renovated in 2017.